rockNroll87q/LOD-Brain/results.md

 ## First result

+We select some volumes with the worst numerical result (max one for dataset), and display FreeSurfer and LOD-Brain segmentation masks overlayed to the correspondent T1w image.
+Despite low performance, the segmentation mask returned by LOD-Brain shown less errors with respect to Freesurfer, which is indicative of low-quality ground-truth masks.

 * Click the buttons to load test images.
 * Press `v` to toggle between views.
 * Move the crosshairs: left mouse click and drag.